Digital activists challenge Uganda's harsh new internet law

 Digital activists challenge Uganda’s harsh new internet law

-KAMPALA, Uganda (AP) — A group of Ugandan activists launched a legal challenge Monday to controversial new legislation criminalizing some internet activity in the East African country.
+KAMPALA, Uganda (AP) — Ugandan activists launched a legal challenge Monday to controversial new legislation criminalizing some internet activity in the East African country.

 Their petition to the constitutional court argues that the description of computer-related crimes in the bill enacted with President Yoweri Museveni’s signature last week violates the right to freedom of expression and criminalizes some digital work, including investigative journalism.

-In presenting their petition at the court in the capital, Kampala, the petitioners were backed by silent protesters who carried multiple placards saying “This law is worth breaking.”
+In presenting their petition at the court in the capital, Kampala, the petitioners were backed by silent protesters who carried placards reading “This law is worth breaking.”

 The legislation increased the restrictions introduced in a controversial 2011 law on the misuse of computers.
 The legislation, passed by the national assembly in September, was brought by a lawmaker who said it was necessary to deter those who hide behind computers to hurt others.